I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nn-ks-ikscontrol.md

 req.lib :
 req.dll :
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames :
 ---

 # IKsControl interface

 The <b>IKsControl</b> interface is a COM-style interface implemented on AVStream filters and pins.
 It enables clients in kernel mode to access AVStream automation objects (properties, methods, and events).
-See the <a href="..\ks\nn-ks-ikscontrol.md">IKsControl</a> kernel-streaming proxy COM interface for information about the kernel-mode equivalent of this interface.
+See the <a href="..\ksproxy\nn-ksproxy-ikscontrol.md">IKsControl</a> kernel-streaming proxy COM interface for information about the kernel-mode equivalent of this interface.

 ## Methods